iay/shibboleth-idp-docker/README.md

 [Amazon Corretto]: https://aws.amazon.com/corretto/

-Right now, it's temporarily based on an early access version of Java 21, for horizon scanning purposes.
+Right now, i'm using the Alpine variant of Java 21, the latest LTS version.

 If you want to replace this with another Java distribution, change the definition of `JAVA_VERSION` in `VERSIONS`.
+Note that the `Dockerfile` assumes that an Alpine Linux variant of the base container is available and can be referenced by adding `-alpine` to the base image's version.
+If that's not the case, you will need to tweak the `Dockerfile` accordingly.

 Any JDK from Java 17 onwards will _probably_ work, see the [system requirements][] for the IdP.